Aniket-1295/NetFlixGpt/README.md

 - 1 st way is done by creating local state.
 - 2nd way put trailer on reduxStore and fetch it for rendering

+- create a custom Hook for seperation of Consern
+- videoBackrund.jsx componant should must show only video backround avoids fetch call inside it

+- useMovieTrailer() customeHook